ooni/spec/backends/th-007-nwcth.md

 redirection enabled, support for cookies, and using the same DoH resolver used in the previous step.
-With such an HTTP client, the test helper follows any possible redirection starting from the input URL.
+With such an HTTP client, the test helper follows any possible redirection from the input URL.
 This step also includes discovering HTTP/3 endpoints.
 We discover such endpoints using `Alt-Svc`.
 In the future, we should also consider using DNS SVCB for this task.